katecoded/katecoded/README.md

 ### Hello everyone! 👋

-My name is Katelyn (she/her) and I am a recently graduated software developer.
+My name is Katelyn (she/her) and I am a Software Developer.

-- 🌱 I recently graduated with a Bachelor of Science in Computer Science.
+- 🎓 I have a Bachelor of Science in Computer Science.
-- 🔭 I just completed a text-based adventure game with a team using Python - feel free to check it out in my pinned projects!
+- 🔭 For my senior project, I created a text-based adventure game with a team using Python - feel free to check it out in my pinned projects!
+- 🌱 I love learning new things and enjoy spending my time studying a variety of subjects.
 - ⚡ Fun fact: I play the viola in my local community orchestra.